CAMA Major Development Permit Application Checklist

-Your application package must include a check for the appropriate fees associated with your project (See CAMA field representative for appropriate fee amounts.).
-Checks should be made payable to NCDEQ (NC Department of Environmental Quality).
+The DCM portal will email you a notice to pay the appropriate fees associated with your project (See CAMA field representative for appropriate fee amounts.).
+Credit card, electronic check or physical checks are acceptable.
+Physical checks should be made payable to NCDEQ (NC Department of Environmental Quality).
 NOTE: There will be a $25.00 Service charge on all return checks.

 Your permit application package must include a copy of a deed, purchase agreement, or other legal instrument under which the applicant claims the right to develop the property in question.

 The deed file name should follow the template below.

 If an authorized agent has been retained to obtain your CAMA permit.
 During the application process the portal will ask you if you would like to identify an agent and if you would like them to fill out the application.
 If you choose your agent to fill out the application your work is done.
 The portal will send a notification email to the your agent and link them to the application you started.

 · Wetland Delineation Approval